quipucords/qpc-tools/docs/man.md

 `--password=SERVER_PASSSWORD`

   Sets the Quipucords server password.
-If omitted, qpc-tools will prompt for password.
+If omitted, qpc-tools will prompt for Quipucords server password.

 #### Installing the server offline